We Interrogate The Inner Life Of GPCR Signaling To Develop New Therapeutics

 Crinetics is developing novel, small molecule, orally available drugs that target neuropeptide receptors.
 Our first programs target somatostatin and kisspeptin receptors.

-Learn more about or therapeutic programs in acromegaly, neuroendocrine tumors and women’s health.
+Learn more about or therapeutic programs in acromegaly, neuroendocrine tumors, Cushing’s Disease, hyperinsulinism, and chronic pain.

 Refining efficacy: allosterism and bias in G protein-coupled receptor signaling.